Our approach to financial hardship

 Providing the right support for customers, which may include deferring their repayments, extending their loans or establishing flexible short term arrangements, are designed to help them to get back on track and build a positive and lasting relationship with ANZ.

-In our efforts to continually improve our support for customers we review and pilot new initiatives.
-In 2011 we piloted a program to proactively contact customers in Australia showing early signs of financial stress, We also continue to review ways in which we can better understand the needs of our customers in New Zealand that are facing financial hardship, and ensure that our customers and frontline staff receive appropriate support to deal with these situations.
+We also continue to review ways in which we can better understand the needs of our customers that are facing financial hardship, and ensure that our customers and frontline employees receive appropriate support to deal with these situations.

 |Case study: Supporting farmers in Australia|